 June is finally here!
 And with it, summer arrives!
 I’m sure everyone is excited for the warm days and fun-filled evenings to come.
 So, let’s leave Spring in the past, just like we here at Qyrus are leaving manual testing and traditional automated testing methods in the past!
 Put on your shades, break out the sunscreen, and get ready for the blinding brilliance that is API monitoring.
-This week we are joined again by Daniel and Joyal, two members from our Chicago Qyrus team, to give more insight into API monitoring and the various benefits it provides users.
+This week we are joined again by Daniel and Joyal, two members from our Chicago Qyrus team, to give more insight on the various benefits it provides users.
 Without further to do, let’s jump right into it!

 Daniel: